Become a Healthy School

 Services

-Every elementary and secondary school in Niagara has a public health nurse attached to it.
-Public health plays a major role in supporting Healthy Schools and can help elementary and secondary schools:
+Every elementary and secondary school in Niagara is assigned a public health nurse.
+The nurse is available to support Healthy Schools work and can help:

-• Promote the Healthy Schools framework as a best practice model.
-For example, provide presentations at staff meetings and parent council.
+• Promote the Healthy Schools framework as a best practice model throughout the school community

-• Help schools create a Healthy Schools team
+• Help schools create and recruit a Healthy Schools team

 • Support the planning and implementation of health promotion campaigns that target school-wide involvement